SamLegros/100-days-of-code/log.md

 **Today's Progress**: Completed 3 exercises on FreeCodeCamp.

 **Thoughts:** I feel that I have a pretty good grasp of HTML5 and CSS, I hope this translates well with JavaScript.
+I have been working on exercises on FreeCodeCamp for about 2 weeks now, today is the day I begin to code everyday with (fingers crossed) missing a day!
+I'm very excited to work on this challenge!

 **Link(s) to work:** Null